PenguLoader/PenguLoader/docs/design.md

 On macOS, no re-parenting is needed; `browser::window` is just the CEF host's `NSView*` and `NSVisualEffectView` does the heavy lifting natively.

+#### Transparency and decorations are separate switches

+Two config keys gate the cosmetics, both default-on:

+`use_transparency` covers the whole transparent-surface mechanism, which is three call sites and not separable: the `GetBackgroundColor` patch ([`libcef.cc`](../core/src/libcef.cc)), the re-parent above, and `@set-window-vibrancy` ([`browser.cc`](../core/src/browser/browser.cc)).
+Without the patch the surface is opaque; without the re-parent there is no top-level surface for a backdrop to show through.
+This is the escape hatch for machines where the transparent path renders black, blank or flickering.
+The renderer also warns from `Effect.apply` when it is off, since the native call would otherwise be a silent no-op.

+It applies on **both platforms**.
+Only the re-parent is Windows-specific — `fix_browser_background` has its own macOS signature pattern, and `@set-window-vibrancy` drives `NSVisualEffectView` there.

+`use_decorations` covers `window::enable_shadow` only, and is **Windows-only**.
+On the `WS_POPUP` `RCLIENT` window, setting `DWMWA_NCRENDERING_POLICY = DWMNCRP_ENABLED` is what makes DWM render a non-client frame at all — the drop shadow and Win11's default corner rounding both ride along, so they are one atomic state rather than two features. macOS has no equivalent: `enable_shadow` there is `[window invalidateShadow]`, which recomputes a shadow rather than enabling one (the shadow itself is `NSWindow.hasShadow`, which Pengu never touches). `setup_window` therefore calls `enable_shadow` unconditionally on macOS, so a hand-edited key can't silently drop that refresh, and the hub hides the checkbox there.

+`set_theme` is deliberately gated by neither. `DWMWA_USE_IMMERSIVE_DARK_MODE` tints the non-client frame *and* selects whether a Win11 backdrop material renders light or dark — so with decorations off but transparency on, `Effect.setTheme` is the only thing steering the Mica tint.
+On macOS it sets `NSAppearanceNameVibrantDark`/`VibrantLight`, which is what drives `NSVisualEffectView` rendering.

+One coupling to be aware of: `apply_vibrancy`'s Mica branch sets the frame margin to `-1` (sheet of glass), clobbering what `enable_shadow` left. `clear_vibrancy` therefore restores the margin conditionally on `use_decorations` — otherwise clearing an effect would hand back a shadow the user switched off.

 #### Silent mode

 If `silent_mode` is enabled, [`window.cc:96-110`](../core/src/browser/window.cc#L96-L110) hooks `ShowWindow`, `SetWindowPos`, and the window's `WndProc` to suppress LCU's own foreground/topmost calls.
 This is for users who don't want LCU flashing or popping itself topmost on matchmaking-found / postgame events.
 As a side-effect, the post-game lobby will not auto-show the client window.